Last updated on 2023-12-08 | Edit this page

 pixels in the image can have.
 Here, we pass 0 and 1, which is the value

-range of our input image after transforming it to grayscale.
+range of our input image after conversion to floating-point.

 The first output of the